swedenconnect/technical-framework/06 - Entity Categories for the Swedish eID Framework.md

 <a name="requirements-notation"></a>
 ### 1.1.
 Requirements Notation

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in \[[RFC2119](#rfc2119)\].
+The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in \[[RFC2119](#rfc2119)\].